MEET THE RESCUES

 ALPACA and LLAMAS

-We have 11 alpaca and 2 llamas on the Sanctuary.
+We have alpaca, llama and llapaca at the Sanctuary.
 They've come from a variety of situations and histories but now have a safe, warm, loving forever home.
 The male alpaca are guarded by Great Pyrenees Dogs and the female alpaca are guarded by a female llama.

 Pigs are smarter than most dogs.
 They solve puzzles, have a wide range of vocalizations, and even have a social hierarchy.
 We have several pig areas because their emotional interactions require their separation into tribes.
 We can't imagine how anyone could eat a creature that is so complex.